whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 Do nations become unhealthy when the population gets too large?
 Some academic literature states that humans can only maintain tight knit communities of up to 150 people, a limit called "Dunbar's number."
 I commonly hear people claim that humans start behaving inappropriately towards each other in groups larger than 150, as accountability mechanisms supposedly start to break down then.[xxx-conversation dunbar number]

 But that doesn't make sense.
-The Ashaninka number more than 2,000 and everyone is treated respectfully.
+The Ashaninka number more than 2,000 and people treat each other respectfully.

 In 1674 CE, the Cherokee numbered about 50,000 and mutual respect was normal in their nation too.[xxx-cherokee pop and extent]